micmejia/bible-dump/NKJV/Proverbs/Prov 24.md

 Do not rejoice when your enemy falls, And do not let your heart be glad when he stumbles;

 ###### 18
-Lest the Lord see _it,_ and [^c]it displease Him, And He turn away His wrath from him.
+Lest the Lord see _it,_ and it displease Him, And He turn away His wrath from him.

 ###### 19
 Do not fret because of evildoers, Nor be envious of the wicked;